 22651 CVC is the California law authorizing police to tow away and impound certain vehicles.
 Common reasons are dangerous parking, DUI, having five unpaid parking tickets, and various non-parking-related violations.

 Cars that are simply parked in the wrong spot or at the wrong time should not get towed.
-Instead, police just leave tickets on the dashboard.
+Instead, local law enforcement agencies just leave tickets on the dashboard.
 And the driver remains in possession of the automobile.

 1. When does 22651 CVC allow police to tow and impound vehicles?

-22651 CVC allows for nine main circumstances where police may initiate the towing and removal of vehicles:
+22651 CVC allows for nine main circumstances where police may initiate the removal of vehicles by a tow truck:

 - Parking in handicapped spots without proper plates or tags.
-Disabled parking is very limited.
+Disabled parking is very limited in most public parking lots.
 Simply ticketing the car does not create more space for disabled drivers.
 So traffic officers often elect to tow these cars.

 - The driver is arrested.
 This typically occurs following: A DUI.
 Drag racing (23109 VC).
 Or traffic stops where police see contraband in the car or find an active warrant for the driver.1